 How One Young Leader is Helping Women Economically Empower Themselves

-This month, Women Deliver is focusing on the issue of women's economic empowerment, an issue that is critical not just for girls and women, but for everyone.
-To hear more about how women are economically empowering themselves, Women Deliver spoke with Annick Thiombiano, a Women Deliver Young Leader from Burkina Faso, who serves on the board of an African NGO called Buayaba that provides economic training and opportunities to young women in Burkina Faso.
-Annick shares her thoughts on economic empowerment and why this issue is everyone's business.
+Annick Thiombiano, a Women Deliver Young Leader, serves on the board of an African NGO called Buayaba, which provides economic training, resources, and opportunities to young women in Burkina Faso.
+Annick shares her thoughts and insights on women’s economic empowerment and why this issue is everyone’s business.

 Annick Thiombiano: Someone who is economically dependent is not free.
 He or she is not free to act, to talk, or even free to live.
 Economic empowerment has to be a core objective that we focus on, especially in developing countries where the rate of poverty is high and so many people lack access to basic necessities, like food.
 I’m a 24 year old young woman who studied Business Administration, and I have been able to empower myself.
 I want to help ensure that others have that chance.